acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 {:.language-bash}

 The runtime of the serial version is about 80 sec on a real cluster with Skylake CPUs.
 It will run somewhat slower on the training cluster.

+>## Using the auto-vectorizer in GCC
+>- auto-vectorizer is enabled by default at optimization level *-O3*
+>- auto-vectorizer can be enabled with the option *-ftree-vectorize* and disabled with *-fno-tree-vectorize*
+>- print info about unsuccessful optimization *-fopt-info-vec-missed*
+>- print info about optimized loops *-fopt-info-vec-optimized* {:.callout}

 ### Parallel performance
 #### Using Automatic Vectorization